Skip to main content

 Dr. Michael Moriarty

-Dr. Ouattara teaches in the graduate education programs at SNHU as an adjunct faculty member.
-Before joining the department, he served as adjunct faculty at Central Maine Community College for six years.
-With a doctoral degree in educational leadership and a master’s degree in public policy and management, Ouattara is a multidisciplinary faculty member with strong interests in capacity building, health equity and community development.
+Dr. Inza Ouattara serves as the Maine state refugee coordinator and has a doctorate degree in educational leadership and a master’s degree in public policy and management.
+Ouattara is a multidisciplinary faculty member with strong interests in capacity building, health equity and community development.

 Dr. Jeremy Owens